ashleve/lightning-hydra-template/README.md

 </details>

-Next, you can execute it with: `python run.py -m hparams_search=mnist_optuna`<br>
+Next, you can execute it with: `python run.py -m hparams_search=mnist_optuna`

 Using this approach doesn't require you to add any boilerplate into your pipeline, everything is defined in a single config file.

 You can use different optimization frameworks integrated with Hydra, like Optuna, Ax or Nevergrad.

 The `optimization_results.yaml` will be available under `logs/multirun` folder.

+This approach doesn't support advanced technics like prunning - for more sophisticated search, you probably shouldn't use hydra multirun feature and instead write your own optimization pipeline.

 <br>